On this page:

 TSI test.
 Health care providers may also recommend the TSI test, although this test usually isn’t necessary to diagnose Graves’ disease.
 This test, also called a TSH antibody test, measures the level of TSI in the blood.
 Most people with Graves’ disease have this antibody, but people whose hyperthyroidism is caused by other conditions do not.

-More information about testing for thyroid problems is provided by the National Endocrine and Metabolic Diseases Information Service (NEMDIS) in the fact sheet, Thyroid Function Tests, available at www.endocrine.niddk.nih.gov.
+More information about testing for thyroid problems is provided in the NIDDK health topic, Thyroid Tests.

 How is Graves’ disease treated?